jarun/bcal/README.md

 #### Dependencies

 `bcal` is written in C and depends on standard libc and libreadline.
+It uses GNU `bc` for purely numerical calculations.

 #### From a package manager